BuddyX

 14. Tox

-Tox removes the need for central servers and accounts.
-You can generate a unique Tox ID, share it with others, and start chatting.
-It offers encrypted text, voice, and video communication.
-Tox works best for privacy-conscious users who want decentralized, peer-to-peer communication.
+Tox is decentralized, no central servers, no accounts.
+Generate a Tox ID, share it, and chat.
+Encrypted text, voice, and video for privacy-conscious users who want peer-to-peer communication.

 15. Linphone

-Linphone uses SIP technology to deliver secure audio and video calls.
-You can customize the app or use it out of the box for encrypted communication.
-It runs on mobile, desktop, and web platforms and fits well in enterprise environments.
-Linphone gives tech-savvy users flexibility and control.
+Linphone uses SIP technology for secure audio and video calls.
+Customizable or ready out of the box, runs on mobile, desktop, and web.
+Fits enterprise environments where flexibility and control matter.

 16. Cisco Webex